platformio/platformio-core/docs/installation.rst

         **Windows Users**: Please `Download the latest Python 2.7.x
         <https://www.python.org/downloads/>`_ and install it.
-        **DON'T FORGET** to select ``Add python.exe to Path`` feature on the "Customize" stage, otherwise ``pip`` command will not be available.
+        **DON'T FORGET** to select ``Add python.exe to Path`` feature on the "Customize" stage, otherwise Python Package Manager ``pip`` command will not be available.

 :Terminal Application: